bloominstituteoftechnology/build-week-scaffolding-node/README.md

 Then watch the [Setting up PostgreSQL for Build Week Video Tutorial](https://bloomtech-1.wistia.com/medias/2625bl7sei) for a detailed demonstration of setting up a project using a Windows dev machine.
 Other OSes will require some adjustments.

-**There will have been updates to this repo since the video tutorial was created, so make sure to read these instructions before watching**.
+**There will have been updates to this repo since the video tutorial was created, so make sure to read these instructions before watching.**

 ## The Stack and Tools